robmoore-i/ci-build-simulator/README.md

 Simulations are Jenkins jobs with stages defined in the predefined, shared [Jenkinsfile](buildSrc/src/main/resources/Jenkinsfile.groovy).
 In short, these Jenkins jobs will run the build, run the development simulation Gradle task, and finish by triggering another build if needed.
+By default, simulations create 5 builds.
+You can change this by editing the Jenkinsfile on the simulation branch.

 Putting in the URL, username and password for Jenkins all the time would be a chore, so instead you can put them in the file `buildSrc/src/main/resources/jenkins.properties`, which is ignored from version control.
 For example,